 But if standing isn’t comfortable for you, consider instead sitting in a dynamic position – like on the edge of your seat and barefoot.
 This will help you to feel more grounded and in control.
 Ensure that you have an open posture, rather than hunched and closed and try to keep your energy going right to the very last word.

 When we’re overcome with nerves there is a temptation to talk quickly – perhaps without us consciously being aware of it.
 Speaking a little slower and allowing for timely pauses enables your audience to digest your points, and also adds a little drama to keep your audience engaged.

 Things you probably wouldn’t have noticed in face to face events become magnified on Zoom.
 Facial gestures, hand movements, voice, tone, and the speed at which you say things all help to convey your messages.
 So, we must take advantage of being able to record our Zoom events and watch them back.

 Look out for any fidgety habits that are going to irk or distract the audience.
 Keep your expression neutral and use your eyes as much you can.
 Use gestures sparingly – save them for when you are making a point.
 And check that you’re a comfortable distance away from the camera.

 Public-speaking isn’t something that everyone finds easy, but I firmly believe it is a skill that can be learnt, and which becomes easier with practice, especially with the support of an organisation such as Toastmasters.
-I hope that the above tips help you the next time you need to deliver a speech – please do let me know how you get on with them.
+I hope that the above tips help you to deliver a great speech on Zoom – please do let me know how you get on with them.